hwaien/hwaien.github.io/_posts/2015-08-01-proof-obligation.md

 ---
 layout: post
 title: Proof Obligation
-summary: The only effective way to program is to (1) be mindful of proving software correctness before software construction, and (2) let this mindfulness influence software designs during software construction.
 ---

+The only effective way to program is to be mindful of proving software correctness before software construction, and let this mindfulness influence software designs during software construction.

 [E. W. Dijkstra](http://en.wikipedia.org/wiki/Edsger_W._Dijkstra) spent much of his career researching [formal verification](http://en.wikipedia.org/wiki/Formal_verification), an approach to software verification that is irrelevant to most software teams because it is cost prohibitive.
 What _is_ relevant to most software teams is the central idea behind Dijkstra's work—the idea of **proof obligation**.